CatSkald/playscript-flow-diagrams/README.md

 ## Examples

-Sample playscripts can be found in the `./examples` folder.
-Just copy the content into the [editor](https://refined-github-html-preview.kidonng.workers.dev/CatSkald/playscript-flow-diagrams/raw/master/index.html) and see it in action.
+Sample playscripts can be found in the [examples](./examples) folder.
+Just copy content into the [editor](https://refined-github-html-preview.kidonng.workers.dev/CatSkald/playscript-flow-diagrams/raw/master/index.html) and see it in action.

+The list of available tags and styles is defined in `stageSettings.scenery` and `stageSettings.costumes` in [index.js](./index.js).

 ## Used Libraries